oldschoolgg/bsodocs/bosses/ignecarus/igne-tame.md

 ## Hatching the Tame

-In order to hatch the tame you must build a nursery with `=nursery build`.\
+In order to hatch the tame you must build a nursery with `/nursery build`.\
-You will need 105 Construction along with 200 elder planks, 10 marble blocks and 500 feathers to build the nursery.&#x20;
+You will need 105 Construction along with 200 elder planks, 10 marble blocks and 500 feathers to build the nursery.

-Once the nursery is built you can then fuel the nursery with `=nursery fuel`\
+Once the nursery is built you can then fuel the nursery with `/nursery fuel`\
 Fuelling the nursery will require 2,500 elder logs and 10,000 coal.

-Finally, once you have satisfied these requirements you can add your egg to the nursery with `=nursery add dragon egg`
+Finally, once you have satisfied these requirements you can add your egg to the nursery with `/nursery add_egg item:Dragon egg`

 The dragon tame will take 18.5 hours to hatch.
 Once hatched there is a 1/30 chance its a rare shiny dragon, which is increased by 3% with a Ring of luck equipped.